Deux interprètes historiques habillés en costumes de donnés voyages en canoe le long du canal de Sainte-Marie-au-pays-des-Hurons

 Ontario’s first European Community, Sainte-Marie was the headquarters for the French Jesuit Mission to the Huron-Wendat people.
 In 1639, the Jesuits, along with French lay workers, began construction of a palisaded community that included barracks, a church, workshops, residences, and a sheltered area for Indigenous visitors.
 By 1648, Sainte-Marie was home to 66 French men — one-fifth of the entire population of New France.
 Sainte-Marie’s history ended in 1649, when members of the mission community were forced to abandon and burn their home of ten years.

 Discover hands-on, curriculum-driven (and fun!) learning opportunities at this reconstructed 17th century Jesuit mission in the heart of Wendake.
 Explore half-day, full-day, and digital learning experiences your students will never forget.
+School and community group visits available from April to October.
+Winter programs offered from January to mid-March.

 Un mur de bois